 There is evidence that people who take regular exercise develop better circulation.
-Walk at an easy pace until you experience pain then stop and continue again when the pain disappears.
-Try to walk a little further each day and you should find that the distance you can manage without pain steadily increases.
+Walk at an easy pace until you feel pain and stop.
+Continue again when the pain disappears.
+Try to walk a little further each day and you should find that the distance you can manage without pain will steadily increase.